How to Block Disposable Emails with JavaScript (Code Snippet)

 Wrapping It Up

 Blocking disposable emails with JavaScript is straightforward with the right APIs.
 By combining these methods, you’ll have a solid way to prevent temporary emails in your sign-up form, making your user base more authentic and manageable.
+Best of all, you can offer more usage to trial users since you are warding off spammers.

 Leave a Comment